How to get preapproved for an auto loan and gain negotiation power

 - Personal information, like your name, Social Security number, driver’s license, contact information and home address.

 - Income, including your employer, its contact information and your annual income.
+The income documentation you may be asked to provide can include a W-2, tax return or pay stubs.

 - The amount you want to finance and the preferred auto loan term.